If you were permanently disabled in years past, a letter from a doctor confirming your condition was required to have your student loan discharged.

 - do you have to pay a school loan back when you are disabled

-- if I am disabled do I have to pay student loans
+- if you become disabled do you have to pay back student loans

 Latest posts by Lynnette Khalfani-Cox, The Money Coach (see all)